 - Final pre-donation laboratory studies (done seven to 10 days before surgery)

-- Full day at Transplant Clinic for education, meeting with transplant coordinator, psychosocial evaluation, surgical and medical evaluations and completion of tests
+- Full day at Transplant Clinic for education, meeting with transplant coordinator, psychosocial evaluation, surgical and medical evaluations, and completion of tests

 All donation and transplant surgeries are done at Ohio State’s Wexner Medical Center by our transplant team.
-If our transplant team clears you as a donor and your recipient has been identified, the surgery will be scheduled withing a few weeks.
+If our transplant team clears you as a donor and your recipient has been identified, the surgery will be scheduled within a few weeks.

 The day of your donation surgery, you will be asked to check in to the hospital, usually in the early morning.

 When you arrive, you will be admitted into the hospital and taken to the pre-operation area.
 Once you are comfortable, the doctors and nurses will conduct a final examination.
 You can expect to have blood drawn and an IV placed in your arm.
 These final health checks help our transplant staff to know that you are in excellent health for donation.
 You will meet with your transplant surgeon prior to being taken into the operating room.
 This is also a good time for you to ask any last minute questions, and to openly talk about any concerns you may have before surgery.

 Most donor surgeries are scheduled for early morning.
 To prepare you for surgery, you will be taken to a pre-surgical area and given medicine to help you relax.
 When the transplant team is ready, you will be taken into surgery.
 Your recipient will follow you to surgery a short time later and be placed in an adjacent operating room.
 If you are able to have laparoscopic surgery, you can expect the procedure to last about three hours.
 Once the kidney you are donating is removed, it will be placed into the recipient's body.
 You will then be taken to the surgical recovery room where you can expect to stay for one to two hours.